JayaswalPrateek/MyCSnotesForME/Cpp.md

 ***Type Definition***
 - Used to make variables more readable.
-- So lets say a school app has `int m1,m2,m3,r1,r2,r3` where mX are marks in subject X and rN is the roll number N
+- So lets say a school app has `int m1,m2,m3,r1,r2,r3` where mX are marks in subject X and rN is the roll number N.
 - To make it more readable we use typedef to alias the data type of mX from int to marks and rN from int to roll.
 	`typedef int marks;`
 	`typedef int roll;`